Boost your talent management process with smart hiring5 min read

 What is a talent management process?

-Generally speaking, a talent management process is designed to systematically hire, train, develop, and retain employee with the goal of unlocking their full potential.
+Generally speaking, a talent management process is designed to systematically hire, train, develop, and retain employees with the goal of unlocking their full potential.
 Talent management is all about measurable and repeatable processes that benefit the employee, the manager, and the company overall.

 While talent management strategies will vary greatly depending on the size of the company and their industry, they typically involve the same seven components: